Seagate/cortx-ha/ha/util/health_generator/README.md

 }

 # Restrictions
-1. This script needs to be executed inside HA container.
+1. This script needs to be run inside HA container.